omidheshmatinia/ConcentrationGame/README.md

 - For Database i'm using OrmLite ORM
 - Project Architecture is based on MVP
 - For view binding, ButterKnife is used
+- RxJava2 used for retrofit callbacks
+- Dagger2 used for dependency Injection

 ## todo
 - [x] HighSCore